Jokerank/frame-xyz-checker/README.md

-# Install node js and pnpm
+# Install node js and pnpm first
 1. pnpm i
 2. Add private keys to wallets.csv line by line without 0x do not touch first line "private_key"
 3. To check all wallets you need to run "node src/main.js"